bluer222/autoPaperDownloader/README.md

 # Automatic paper downloader chrome extension

 ## installation:
-1. download the repository through releases page or git
+1. download the repository through the [releases page](https://github.com/bluer222/autoPaperDownloader/releases) or git
 2. extract the zip if necessary
 3. open chrome://extensions and enable developer mode at the top right
 4. load the folder using the "load unpacked" button at the top left